MEMBERSHIP | VOLUNTEER | DONATE

 Click HERE to advance to the registration page.
 Sign up for as many as you would like.

-3) January 5 (Winter Break) — Nature’s Textures Art Class (SOLD OUT)
+3) January 3 (Winter Break) — Nature’s Textures Art Class

-10) March 1 — Maple Sugaring in the Forest
+10) March 21 (Spring Break) — Maple Sugaring in the Forest

 Program Descriptions

-December 8; Live Turtle program; All About Turtles (meet live turtles!)
+January 17; Turtle Mania (meet live turtles!).
 Have you ever wondered about turtles?
 How many kinds there are, why they have shells, where they live and what they eat?
 Let’s find out together as we meet our live turtles!
 Afterwards, make ‘n take a turtle craft.

-December 15; Tree-ific Seasons.
+February 7; Tree-ific Seasons.
 Tree-ific seasons wheel, a short walk to look for signs of winter.
 What are the trees doing?
 What else is different this season?
 Where are the insects and flowers?
-Then, we’ll head indoors to craft seasonal tree art.
+Then, we’ll head indoors to crafts seasonal tree art.

-March 22; The Reason for a Flower.
+March 28; The Reason for a Flower.
 After story time, we’ll take a short walk to find an assortment of seeds.
 Where do they come from and how do they get dispersed?
 Seeds and plants are food, and seeds are also next year’s plants.
 Today you will plant some seeds in a small pot and grow them at home.
-(SOLD OUT)